brucemack/kc1fsz-rc1/README.md

 The first sound clip is here: [Sound 1a](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1a.wav).
 This is the audio sample played through the controller firmware with the noise squelch feature disabled.
+As expected, you hear the noise.

-The second sound sound clip is here: [Sound 1b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1b.wav).
-This clip is passed through the controller firmware with the noise squelch feature turned on and the threshold is set to 10dB.
-First 2 seconds is silence is heard (noise squelched effectively), then the voice audio, then a quick tail (~24ms), and then silence.
+The second sound clip is here: [Sound 1b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1b.wav).
+This clip is passed through the controller firmware with the noise squelch feature turned on with the SNR threshold set to 10dB.
+In the 2 seconds silence is heard (noise squelched effectively), then the voice audio, then a quick tail (~24ms), and then silence as the squelch is closed again.

 More R&D is needed on the attack of the squelch.
 There is clearly a trade-off between how short the "tail" is and how many false-squelches happen during the voice audio.
 In this demo there are about
-3 false-squelches in places where the raw voice audio input has more energy above the 5kHz threshold being used by the noise detector.
-But this is a good start.
+3 false-squelches in places where the raw voice audio input has most of its energy above the 5kHz threshold being used by the noise detector.
+But this is a good start and it shows the potential of soft squelching.

 Audio Delay
 -----------